stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Can I run private registries?

 Not yet!
-Private repositories are in the project roadmap for Q1/Q2 '23, initially not on-prem but instead enabled on our team SaaS plans on stackblitz.com.
+Private registries are in the project roadmap for Q1/Q2 '23, initially not on-prem but instead enabled on our team SaaS plans on stackblitz.com.

 ### Can I run private repositories?